k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md

 Note that when clicking on **Actions > Build Artifacts** in the Catalog application's [Menu bar](05_catalog_app.md#menu-bar), the relations artifacts are not created.

+The relations artifact includes a list of *refersTo* relations including the following information:

+* Parent data platform, schema, dataset and field(s)
+* Child data platform, schema, dataset and field(s)
+* Origin of the relation (Crawler or manual)

+In case of a combined relation key, the field names are separated by semicolon.

 ### Splitting and Combining Artifacts

 Catalog artifacts can be split into separate files for each data platform and schema of a given Catalog version.
 The content of these files is then combined into one single MTable in Fabric's memory although the files are saved separately in the Project tree.